kwokchunghim/kwokchunghim/README.md

 ### About me
 * Graduated from The Chinese University of Hong Kong with a BSc (Honours) degree in Mathematics
-* Received my MSc of Statistics at The University of Warwick, specializes in Machine Learning and Data Mining
+* Completed my MSc of Statistics at The University of Warwick with Distinction, specializing in Machine Learning and Data Mining
 * Keen on harnessing the power of AI and Machine Learning to make real-life impacts

 ### Tech Stack